 .125 Title Name – Shows the full name of a title.

 .126 Classification Standard Number (STD No) – Shows whether a Classification Standard has been published for a title.
 A code of four numbers indicates a pre-1976 series specification.
-A code of seven numbers indicates that a final Classification Standard has been published.
+A code of seven numbers indicates that a Classification Standard has been published.
 The seven numbers represent the "Occupational Code" which is generally the same as the lowest Title Code in the series.
-If the numbers are blue and underlined, the Classification Standard is viewable on-line by clicking on the numbers.
+If the numbers have a hyperlink, the Classification Standard is viewable on-line by clicking on the numbers.

 - A – Appointed.

 - I – Intermittent.